-During testing, the testing organization will complete a report on their test.
-This report describes
+During testing, the testing organization completes a report on their test.
+This report states:

-a) the test activities, including date, position and time.
+- A description of the testing activities, including date, position and time

-The report is signed and delivered to the SPOC for validation within two weeks after the end of the test.
+The report is signed and sent to the SPOC for validation within 2 weeks after the end of the test.

 For questions and comments, the Single Point of Contact is happy to help you: